 “Another is a family who have just moved from temporary housing into permanent social housing.
 They only have a single bed between a parent and a child.
 So now we’ve found, through lovely donations, a couple of double beds, a TV, a laptop for the child to their homework on, bookcases, books, activities for the kids.
 It’s amazing, but it’s definitely getting more serious and more complex in its needs.”

-As groups turn their attention to the long-term impacts this crisis is likely to have on people’s mental health, support opportunities like befriending services, socially-distanced socials and sign-posting are playing a greater part.
+As groups turn their attention to the long-term impacts the crisis has had on people’s mental health, support opportunities like befriending services, social events and sign-posting mental health services are playing a greater part.

 3. Deciding whether to formalise